juicedata/juicefs/docs/en/hadoop_java_sdk.md

 When the following components need to access JuiceFS, they should be restarted.

-**Note: Before restart, you need to confirm JuiceFS related configuration has been written to the configuration file of each component, usually you can find them in `core-site.xml` on the machine where the service of the component was deployed.**
+> **Note**: Before restart, you need to confirm JuiceFS related configuration has been written to the configuration file of each component, usually you can find them in `core-site.xml` on the machine where the service of the component was deployed.

 | Components | Services                   |
 | ---------- | --------                   |